 - Credits in descending dollar amount.

-- Bank initiated debits in descending order amount.
+- Bank initiated debits in descending dollar amount.

 - Non-returnable debits in time stamp order (e.g., wires, ACH pre-fund transactions, debit card, ATM withdrawal, internal funds transfers, bill pay).